 African American men with a body mass index greater than 45% may live 20 less years than normal weight individuals.
 African American women with a BMI greater than 45% risk dying 5 years sooner than normal weight individuals.

-Weight Loss After Bariatric Surgery
+More Benefits of Weight Loss after Bariatric Surgery

 Of course the weight loss after bariatric surgery is a dividend by itself and perspective patients will have many questions.
 One of those questions is how much weight will I lose after bariatric surgery?
 People enjoy looking good just as much as they enjoy feeling good.